 Post-click, users see this sales page where they can make a purchase:

-Note: The Instapage digital advertising specs handbook contains everything you need in one place — dimensions, file formats, examples, and more — to create each of these ad formats across all platforms and devices.
+Note: The Instapage digital advertising specs guide contains everything you need in one place.
+Dimensions, file formats, examples, and more — to create each of these ad formats across all platforms and devices.

 How much does it cost to advertise on Yahoo?